homemade applesauce in a glass serving cup on an apple themed tablecloth

 This technique of using an acid in cold water to keep a fruit or vegetable from browning is referred to as “acidulating“.
 In your cooking journey you may bump into words like that.
 If you have never seen or heard it before, of course you are going to stop short and wonder what the heck does that mean?
 Fancy terms like that can be the reason people think they don’t know enough to cook.
 That’s why I introduce words such as acidulate with an explanation in our recipes.

-To keep cut apples from browning, put them in cold water with one or two tablespoons of lemon juice (fresh or bottled) added to it.
+To keep cut apples from browning, put them in cold water with one or two tablespoons of real lemon juice (fresh or bottled) added to it.
 Using this method to keep apples from turning brown after they have been peeled is referred to as acidulating.

 Another handy tip to know about lemon juice